 If you are not in one of those ranges but are definitely connected to the campus network, contact ERTech and provide them your IP address.

 Off campus: Always start from the Library Gateway.
-This will ensure you're prompted to authenticate (netid & password) before going to one of the library's electronic resources.
+This will ensure you're prompted to authenticate (NetID and password) before going to one of the library's electronic resources.

 Even if you use the VPN, you may still have to authenticate.
 Being logged into the VPN may not automatically grant you access to all library resources.
 Going through the library website is the most reliable way to get to electronic resources.